-The Council is below the specified audit threshold of £350 million.
-Therefore, we did not perform any audit procedures on the consolidation pack.
+The Council is below the specified audit threshold.
+Therefore we did not perform any audit procedures on the consolidation pack.

 Annual Governance Statement

 We are required to consider the completeness of disclosures in the Council's annual governance statement, identify any inconsistencies with the other information of which we are aware from our work, and consider whether it is misleading.